johnlab-research/conus/README.md

 ### Jupyter Notebook with Almond.sh

 The preferred and easiest way to work with forward models using CoNuS is via notebooks.
-We tested CoNuS with Almond v.0.9.1.
+We tested CoNuS with <a, href="https://almond.sh/versions">Almond v.0.9.1</a>.
 To use CoNuS within a Jupyter Notebook with the Almond kernel, first add the following resolver:

 ```scala
 interp.repositories() ++= Seq(coursierapi.MavenRepository.of(